-Methi or fresh fenugreek leaves are a very popular winter greens in india and they are used in a ton of curries - both vegetarian and non vegetarian throughout the year.
+Methi or fresh fenugreek leaves are a very popular winter greens in india and they are used in a lot of dishes.
 The taste of methi is pleasantly bitter sweet and when it is in season, super aromatic varieties of methi leaves are dried and preserved and they are used to flavor a lot of north indian curries.

 I love the flavor of methi as the winter is approaching, its one of my favorite greens and here I added fresh chopped methi to the naan dough.
 To augment the taste of fresh methi, I also added some kasuri methi which makes these naan super flavorful.
 Last year on Diwali, I shared these garlic methi pooris and the combination of methi and garlic is just mind blowing in everything!
 Pair these naan with the rich festive savory dishes the you will make this season.
 Or if you ask me, just with a dab or ghee, these are so good on their own!

 - The dough of the naan uses basic ingredients like flour, yogurt, baking soda, oil etc. All you need to do is add chopped methi and knead a firm dough.
 If you do not want to use methi, simply skip it and use the same recipe to make regular instant naan on stove top.